 A challenger brand is not a market leader or a niche.
 It is a brand that is far from being number one, but possesses the ambition and determination to challenge the established ways.

-The second and most crucial criterion that defines a challenger brand is the mindset.
-A challenger brand is ambitious but also aware that ambition alone is not enough to disrupt an industry.
+The most crucial criterion that defines a challenger brand is mindset.
+A challenger brand is ambitious but aware that ambition alone is not enough to disrupt an industry.
+It adopts a specific attitude, believes in its ideas, and is prepared to take action and be bold and different to gain brand exposure and get where it wants to be.

 Key Characteristics of A Challenger Brand Strategy

-While challenger brands typically differ from their competitors and go against established ways, there are certain characteristics that they all share:
+While challenger brands typically differ from their competitors and go against established ways, there are specific characteristics that they all share:

-Challenger brands don’t tend to present themselves as the polished versions that strive towards perfectionism.
+Challenger brands don’t present themselves as polished and perfect.
 Instead, they go against the norm and favor authenticity and honesty.
+For example, challenger brands offer inclusive products by emphasizing natural “imperfect” beauty instead of airbrushed images of models with flawless skin.

-They strive to educate and empower consumers while also emphasizing the value of their offering compared to their competitors.
+Challenger brands are great at storytelling and establishing trust with their target audiences.
+They understand that storytelling helps engage, educate, and win over consumers.
+They strive to educate and empower consumers while emphasizing the value of their offering compared to their competitors.

-Challenger brands today are challenging entire categories, not just the big names and industry leader brands.
-Here are five examples of challenger brands that have disrupted their respective categories:
+Challenger brands today are challenging entire categories, not just the big names and industry-leading brands.
+Here are the top challenger brands examples:

 Fenty, a skincare brand, has disrupted an industry typically geared towards a select few rather than a broad audience.
 Fenty revolutionized the market by introducing products for all skin tones and shades, and filled a gap that existed in the beauty market.